adeleke123/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 **5. strstr:** Write a function that locates a substring.
 **6. Chess is mental torture:** Write a function that prints the chessboard.
 **7. The line of life is a ragged diagonal between duty and desire:** Write a function that prints the sum of the two diagonals of a square matrix of integers.
+**8. Double pointer, double fun:** Write a function that sets the value of a pointer to a char.